audryf/seo-refactor/README.md

+# SEO Refactor
-#Starting with original code from Horiseon
+## Starting with original code from Horiseon

 Started by checking the navigation links to make sure they work correctly.
-Next, I worked on consolidating duplicate CSS rules by using parent class names for elements that were styled the same for each child element
+Next, I worked on consolidating duplicate CSS rules by using parent class names for elements that were styled the same for each child element.
+Then, I added comments to the stylesheet for better readability.